 Our annual homecoming spans an entire week.
 The Tip-Off Picnic, Lighting of the “I” Spirit Rally, Friday Fiesta and Tailgate Party are just a few of the traditions culminating with a basketball game and naming of the Homecoming Court.

-From stomp dance routines to cultural performances, the “Islander Revue” music and dance extravaganza never fails to entertain.
-The friendly competition showcases the talents of Texas A&M University-Corpus Christi student groups and organizations.
+From dance routines and cultural performances to choreographed show- stoppers, the “Islander Revue” music and dance extravaganza showcases a friendly competition of our talented student groups and organizations.

 This one-day experience allows students to engage in civic responsibility and connect with the Corpus Christi community while learning valuable leadership skills as they plan, promote and organize events to help those in need.